Weather forecasting for Operation Overlord: Weather data

 Stagg and the teams based the forecast weather improvements for June 6 on reports from a single weather ship 600 miles (1100 km) west of Ireland reporting a rising barometer, and a lighthouse keeper on the Blacksod Lighthouse in County Mayo in neutral northwest Ireland.
 Under a secret 1939 deal between Dublin and the Met Office in Dunstable, lighthouse keeper Ted Sweeney phoned on 4 June "heavy rain and drizzle cleared, cloud at nine hundred feet and visibility on land and sea very clear".
 He was asked to confirm immediately and also an hour later; he never realised that they were checking the weather for the invasion.
 On 2 June Sweeney had reported bad weather; a rapidly falling barometer and a Force Six wind.
 Hogben wrote: "We used data gathered from special recce (reconnaissance) flights, ship observations, UK weather sites and pinched what we could from the Germans – once we broke their weather codes – and redrew our charts every few hours.
 None of us were operating with any of the technology and equipment that our successors today take for granted, such as satellites, weather radar, computer modelling and instant communications, and predicting conditions more than a day or two in advance was hazardous.
 All we knew was that there were several storms blowing across the Atlantic towards us, any one of which would have whipped up the waters where the fleet was gathering, and provided unwelcome cloud over Normandy".
 There is evidence that the USAAF team telephoned the Met Office team to change their initial unfavourable forecast for the 5th, but they demurred.
 Hogben and the other forecasters later received the Bronze Star.

 In 2020, Maureen Flavin Sweeney was acknowledged by the United States government for her role in weather forecasting from Blacksod which directly influenced the schedule of the operation.
-Sweeney's weather report from the 3 June 1944 showing rapidly decreasing pressure, led to the delay of the landings by 24 hours by Eisenhower.
+Sweeney's weather report from the 3 June 1944 showing rapidly decreasing pressure, contributed to the decision to the delay of the landings by 24 hours by Eisenhower.
 This was credited with saving the lives of numerous soldiers during the landing.
 Unbeknownst to Sweeney, the hourly weather reports she sent to the Irish Met Service from the post office she worked as an assistant were forwarded to Allied Expeditionary Force in England.
 Sweeney was contacted directly by someone from England to confirm the reported readings.
 She was presented with a special US House of Representatives honour in June 2020.
-Sweeney went onto marry the lighthouse keeper, Ted, and only became aware of their involvement in the delay of the landings in 1956.
+Sweeney went on to marry the lighthouse keeper, Ted, and only became aware of their involvement in the delay of the landings in 1956.